Foreign Language Rubrics: A Guide to Writing Effective Analytic and Holistic Rubrics

-That’s where a rubric comes in handy: Rubrics give us score-able objectives.
-They can be transformed into reliable teaching and learning tools for you and your students.
+Rubrics give us measurable objectives.
+Plus, they can be transformed into reliable teaching and learning tools for you and your students.

 If you’ve ever felt lost when grading a fistful of short essays, maybe you’ve been missing a rubric in your life!

-Analytic and Holistic: The 2 Main Types of Rubrics
+The 2 Main Types of Rubrics: Analytic and Holistic

 An analytic rubric looks at the details of the task being assessed.